Modern Slavery

 We are committed to the prevention of financial crime and, through risk-based internal procedures, policies and systems and controls, strive to ensure that high standards of crime prevention and awareness are maintained.
 Our Financial Crime Framework and associated policies set out the overarching principles and mechanisms which identify, mitigate and manage financial crime risk, as we seek to protect our customers and the Company.

-During the due diligence process, specific consideration to the identification and monitoring of modern slavery and human trafficking risks, for example obtaining confirmation that a supplier’s employees are paid a living wage or the supplier explains why not for high risk services.
+Vida’s suppliers are subject to due diligence checks before entering into a contract.
+During the due diligence process, specific consideration is given to the identification and monitoring of modern slavery and human trafficking risks.
+For example, we require confirmation that our high risk suppliers’ employees are paid a living wage, or that the supplier explains why not.
+We also ask our high risk suppliers to confirm that they comply with relevant legislation and prevent modern slavery and human trafficking in their business.
 Colleagues are asked to consider whether the supplier has a good reputation, acts in an ethical manner and is socially responsible (consistent with our Values).
 As part of this process, suppliers are classified according to the risk and value associated with the service.

 If we discover that a supplier is involved in modern slavery during the selection, due diligence or contracting process, the supplier would not be considered a suitable partner and would therefore be excluded from any selection process.
 Where a supplier is found to be involved in modern slavery during the term of the supply arrangement, we would seek to terminate the relevant contract.